-Mr. Vigna noted that thanks to the robust performance in two thousand and twenty-one, the Board of Directors had recommended to shareholders a dividend distribution of one point three six two euro (EUR 1.362) per common share, which implied an increase of fifty-seven per cent.
-(57%) compared to two thousand and twenty-one and corresponded to a total distribution of approximately two hundred and fifty million euro (EUR 250,000,000), which came alongside its ongoing multi-year share repurchase program.
+Mr. Vigna noted that thanks to the robust performance in two thousand and twenty-one, the Board of Directors had recommended to shareholders a dividend-distribution of one point three six two euro (EUR 1.362) per common share, which-implied an increase of fifty-seven per cent.
+(57%) compared to two thousand and-twenty-one and corresponded to a total distribution of approximately two hundred-and fifty million euro (EUR 250,000,000), which came alongside its ongoing multi-year share repurchase program.

-He continued by saying that Ferrari had also refined the Company's organisational structure to foster innovation, optimise processes and increase collaboration, both internally and with its partners.
-By promoting home-grown talent and through the appointment of some key strategic external hires, Ferrari had enhanced its agility and was ready to seize the opportunities ahead.
-In two thousand and twenty-one, Ferrari had unveiled four (4) new models demonstrating its leadership in technology, design and driving experience.
-They had all received an enthusiastic response from the market and worldwide acclaim.
-Mr. Vigna noted that Ferrari had the broadest, most innovative, and most beautiful range of cars ever offered to its customers, from the revolutionary aerodynamics of the 812 Competizione, the exhilarating 296 GTB featuring its latest hybrid powertrain combining a V6 turbo and electric motor, and the evocative Ferrari Daytona SP3, its latest limited edition Icona.
-He further noted that in the course of two thousand and twenty-one, Ferrari had again resumed arranging events with customers and mentioned a few of them: Ferrari had marked Cavalcade's tenth anniversary with a very special event in Sicily for Classiche and Moderne drivers, and restarted its Tributi and Corse Clienti activities, culminating in the Finali Mondiali at Mugello where Mr. Vigna had met so many customers and fans, all passionate about Ferrari.
+He continued by saying that Ferrari had also refined the Company's organisational-structure to foster innovation, optimise processes and increase collaboration, both-internally and with its partners.
+By promoting home-grown talent and through the appointment of some key strategic external hires, Ferrari had enhanced its agility-and was ready to seize the opportunities ahead.
+In two thousand and twenty-one,-Ferrari had unveiled four (4) new models demonstrating its leadership in technology, design and driving experience.
+They had all received an enthusiastic response from-the market and worldwide acclaim.
+Mr. Vigna noted that Ferrari had the broadest,-most innovative, and most beautiful range of cars ever offered to its customers, from the revolutionary aerodynamics of the 812 Competizione, the exhilarating 296 GTB-featuring its latest hybrid powertrain combining a V6 turbo and electric motor, and-the evocative Ferrari Daytona SP3, its latest limited edition Icona.
+He further noted-that in the course of two thousand and twenty-one, Ferrari had again resumed-arranging events with customers and mentioned a few of them: Ferrari had marked-Cavalcade's tenth anniversary with a very special event in Sicily for Classiche and-

-Mr. Vigna then continued by talking about Ferrari's Motor Racing Activities noting that, just like the Chairman had said, two thousand and twenty-one had been Ferrari's best ever season in GT racing, having won the Drivers' and Manufacturers' World titles in the FIA World Endurance Championship and the victory at the 24 Hours of Le Mans with its 488 GTE Evo.
-He said that the Formula One two thousand and twenty-one season had also shown encouraging signs towards its end, with the third place in the Constructor's Championship.
-The two thousand and twenty-two season had been off to a good start, being the first year with a complete new set of technical rules and car.
+Mr. Vigna then continued by talking about Ferrari's Motor Racing Activities noting-that, just like the Chairman had said, two thousand and twenty-one had been--Ferrari's best ever season in GT racing, having won the Drivers' and Manufacturers' World titles in the FIA World Endurance Championship and the victory at the 24-Hours of Le Mans with its 488 GTE Evo.
+He said that the Formula One two-thousand and twenty-one season had also shown encouraging signs towards its end,-with the third place in the Constructor's Championship.
+The two thousand and-twenty-two season had been off to a good start, being the first year with a complete-new set of technical rules and car.

-About Brand Diversification, Mr. Vigna noted that in two thousand and twenty-one Ferrari had made excellent progress in extending its brand into exciting new territories:
+About Brand Diversification, Mr. Vigna noted that in two thousand and twenty-one-Ferrari had made excellent progress in extending its brand into exciting new-territories:

-- in June, Ferrari had launched the first ever Ferrari fashion collection; - in July, Ferrari had reopened the iconic Cavallino restaurant in the heart of Maranello; and - in the second half of two thousand and twenty-one, Ferrari had renovated its stores in Italy and the United States of America.
+- in June, Ferrari had launched the first ever Ferrari fashion collection; - in the second half of two thousand and twenty-one, Ferrari had renovated itsstores in Italy and the United States of America.

-Mr. Vigna noted that in February of two thousand and twenty-two, Ferrari had marked another important milestone with its fashion show at the Milan fashion week presenting the new Fall/Winter collection gathering worldwide resonance.
+Mr. Vigna noted that in February of two thousand and twenty-two, Ferrari had-marked another important milestone with its fashion show at the Milan fashion week presenting the new Fall/Winter collection gathering worldwide resonance.

-Mr. Vigna told the Meeting that two thousand and twenty-one had been a very strong year showing high double-digit growth on all metrics compared to two thousand and twenty and, more meaningfully, a remarkable increase versus pre-pandemic levels.
-He noted the following six (6) highlights:
+Mr. Vigna told the Meeting that two thousand and twenty-one had been a very-strong year showing high double-digit growth on all metrics compared to two-thousand and twenty and, more meaningfully, a remarkable increase versus prepandemic levels.
+He noted the following six (6) highlights:-